Topological Spectral Bands with Frieze Groups: The -algebras of dynamical matrices

-This section establishes the connection between the abstract $C^\ast$-algebra of the frieze groups and the algebra of dynamical matrices of the symmetric patterns of resonators introduced in the previous section.
+This section establishes the connection between the abstract $C^\ast$-algebra of the frieze groups and the algebra of dynamical matrices of the class of architected materials introduced in the previous section.